Keyboard shortcuts

 Command ordering

-Commands are applied in this order: priority_class (lower = higher priority), then source_id, then arrival_seq (monotonic counter).
+Commands are applied in this order: priority_class (lower = higher priority), then source_id, then source_seq, then arrival_seq (monotonic counter).
 System commands (priority 0) run before user commands (priority 1).

 Observations